 H. Lee Waters visited the Town of Wake Forest in October of 1939.
 He captured compelling images of people in the business district, at the local schools and along North Main Street.
 HIs camera filmed old and young, college and town, black and white.

 This glimpse into our history already appears in the museum’s introductory film, shown daily in the Nancy Cullom Harris Auditorium.
-And some additional segments will next be included in a project the museum is excited to undertake with funding from the North Carolina Humanities Council: a professionally produced series of oral histories focusing on the stories of three local women from the Mill Village and East End communities.
+And some additional segments will next be included in a project the museum is excited to undertake with funding from the North Carolina Humanities Council: a professionally produced series of oral histories focusing on the stories of three local women from the Mill Village and northeast neighborhood.

 To begin another New Year in historic Wake Forest, we’d like to share some of those images collected by H. Lee Waters during his visit to town nearly 75-years ago…